vijayrami/Magelearn_DeliveryDate/README.md

         Datetime picker will display holiday and blackout dates in red and block color accordingly.

 #### 2. *order delivery date* in multiple shipping address form Magento2.
+       Datetime picker will display only holiday dates disabled.

 #### 3. Admin system configuration to choose the weeek off days and Blackout dates.